AleshaIdetRvat/simpleChatServer/README.md

 ### `yarn start`

-Runs the server in the production mode.
+Runs the server in the production mode!